 The safeguarding of children, young people and vulnerable adults is paramount within our parish community.

-As a parish we work on the premise that all parishioners have a safeguarding responsibility and that parish safeguarding principles are integral to all parish services, activities and events.
+All parishioners have a safeguarding responsibility and parish safeguarding principles are integral to all parish services, activities and events.

 Under our parish code of conduct we aim to: